gushakov/spring-data-fcrepo4/README.md

 }
 ```

-The module will automatically perform some useful conversions, i.e. to `UUID` from the `uuid` property or to `ZonedDateTime`
+This module will automatically perform some useful conversions, i.e. to `UUID` from the `uuid` property or to `ZonedDateTime`
 from the `created` timestamp if needed.

+### Java to RDF type conversion

+To serialize values of Java properties as RDF properties uses in SPARQL updates and queries this module uses (TypeMapper)[https://jena.apache.org/documentation/notes/typed-literals.html]
+provided by `jena-core` module and also used by Fedora repository.
+See [ExtendedXsdDatatypeConverter](https://github.com/gushakov/spring-data-fcrepo4/blob/master/src/main/java/ch/unil/fcrepo4/spring/data/core/convert/rdf/ExtendedXsdDatatypeConverter.java) for implementation details.